M-Fly-Aero-Design/fs-starter-project/README.md

 Go to this link to and follow the instructions to install ROS Humble: https://docs.ros.org/en/humble/Installation.html

+Make sure you have Ubuntu 22 NOT 24!!

 _Note: Please use Linux.
 Windows doesn't support using dependencies in ROS.
 Also, I can help you if you run into any issues, since I use WSL (which EECS classes also recommend if you have a Windows computer)._

 _Note #2: Make sure every ROS documentation tutorial you follow is for ROS HUMBLE.
 The newest version, Jazzy, is incompatible with our flight computer, the Jetson Nano._